splorp/npds-tracker-server/readme.md

 + [RP] New ```<server-shares/>``` template tag inserts a list of shared trackers
 + [GH] Added command line usage information
 + [GH] Added remote administration information
++ [GH] Reinstated classes on unordered lists so they can be styled independently

 ### 0.1.36 — 28 August 2012